-Navigational lights are intended to alert other boats to your presence and course and their use is essential to boating safety and the prevention of collisions.
-Knowledge of navigation lights is necessary for the boat operator.
+Navigational lights are intended to alert other boats to your presence and course.

 Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise, and always when operating in reduced visibility.
-The placement, shape and visibility requirements of navigational lights vary depending on boat size, type, activity and the body of water.
-Do not allow passengers, gear or stowed items to block navigation lights.
+The placement, shape and visibility requirements of navigational lights may vary depending on usage.
 Check with local authorities, or visit the NASBLA or U.S. Coast Guard website for additional information.